eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

-We're not going to delve further into the topic of `native` code in cross-platform modules as part of this tour, but you can read more [here](/documentation/reference/interoperability/native/), and find lots of examples in the source code of the language module and other Ceylon platform modules.
+We're not going to delve further into the topic of `native` code in cross-platform modules as part of this tour, but you can read more [here][native reference], and find lots of examples in the source code of the language module and other Ceylon platform modules.

 [`StringBuilder`][] is a great starting point.

 But now, let's get on with the topic of dynamic typing.

+[native reference]: /documentation/reference/interoperability/native/
 [`StringBuilder`]: https://modules.ceylon-lang.org/repo/1/ceylon/language/1.3.0/module-doc/api/StringBuilder.ceylon.html

 ## Partially typed declarations